WICG/webpackage/draft-yasskin-dispatch-web-packaging.md

 Let *origin* be `manifest`\["metadata"]\["origin"].

-Try to find a certificate in *signing-certificates* that has an identity ({{!RFC2818}}, Section 3.1) matching *origin*'s hostname, and that is trusted for serverAuth ({{!RFC5280}}, Section 4.2.1.12) using paths built from elements of `certificates` or any other certificates the parser is aware of.
+Iterate through *signing-certificates* until one is found that has an identity ({{!RFC2818}}, Section 3.1) matching *origin*'s hostname, and that is trusted for serverAuth ({{!RFC5280}}, Section 4.2.1.12) using paths built from elements of `certificates` or any other certificates the parser is aware of.
 If no such